mruckman1/2024_JobSearch/README.md

     uv self update
     ```

-2. **Create and activate a virtual environment:**
+3. **Create and activate a virtual environment:**

-    Navigate to the `resume-customizer` directory in your terminal:
+    Navigate to the `resume-customizer` directory within the cloned repository:

     ```bash
-    cd resume-customizer
+    cd 2024_JobSearch/resume-customizer
     ```

     Create a virtual environment using `uv`: